Quentin Riggins: Professional career

 Riggins signed with the CFL's Winnipeg Blue Bombers in June 1990.
 He played for the Blue Bombers during the 1990 season, winning the 78th Grey Cup.
 He played for the Raleigh-Durham Skyhawks of the WLAF in 1991.

 Broadcasting career

 Riggins has covered Auburn Tigers football on the radio as a sideline reporter for the Auburn IMG Sports Network since 1991.

-Political career

-Riggins was appointed by Gov. Bob Riley to serve as his Director of Legislative Affairs in 2003.
-He also served as a legislative affairs analyst for former Speaker of the House of Representatives Seth Hammett.
-He later led governmental affairs efforts for six years as senior vice president of the Business Council of Alabama before starting his own governmental affairs firm.

-Mr. Riggins currently leads governmental affairs as senior vice president of Alabama Power.
-He also serves on the Auburn University Board of Trustees upon his confirmation by the Alabama Senate on February 9, 2017.

 Personal life

-Riggins and his wife, Kimi, have one daughter and they live in Trussville.
+In 2011, Riggins became the vice president of government relations for Alabama Power.